Firetiger App for Slack

 - Select Slack as the connection type

-- Click Install Slack App
+- Click Install App for Slack

 - In the popup, select your Slack workspace and click Allow